flesueur/mi-lxc/README.md

 On Kali 2018.2, you need lxc (`apt-get install lxc`) and then to enable networking in the LXC configuration (`USE_LXC_BRIDGE ="true"` in `/etc/default/lxc-net`).
 Finally, you need to restart LXC and AppArmor (`service lxc restart && service apparmor restart`).
 If you are using Kali as a live CD, you need some mounted storage (4GB should be ok) and then to configure LXC to use this space : create the `/etc/lxc/lxc.conf` with the content `lxc.lxcpath=/mnt` (location where you mounted your storage)

+On Arch Linux, you need to downgrade LXC to LXC 2.0.7, then to install python3-lxc from the official lxc github.
+You also need dnsmasq.
+Rest of the configuration is quite similar (network configuration, service restart, etc.)

 Usage
 -----